-Standard on-page SEO is multifaceted; its practices include optimizing content, internal links, URLs, and meta tags.
+Standard on-page SEO is multifaceted; being a part of overall SEO service package, its practices include optimizing content, internal links, URLs, and meta tags.
 It’s not the same as off-page SEO, which optimizes what happens off your eCommerce website and focuses on backlinks, for example.
 However, on-page eCommerce SEO is important because it helps search engines understand your website’s content and identify its relevance to a searcher’s query.

 There are numerous technical components of on-page SEO for eCommerce that should be optimized to increase your organic traffic.
 Let’s review the basics to help you get started.

 Conducting keyword research detects the types of keywords your customers are searching for online.
 When you include them in your on-page SEO, you’ll rank higher on SERPs (Google Search Result Pages) and receive more traffic to your website.
 Google Ads Keyword Planner is an integrated tool, among others, that can help you find high-ranking keywords for your on-page SEO.

 There are a host of ways to optimize eCommerce SEO on your product pages.
 Making sure you use keywords relatable to your product pages is just the tip of the iceberg.
 Try assessing your website’s pages from your customers’ perspective.
 Do they effectively take them through the buyers’ funnel?
 How easy or difficult is it to navigate your products?
 Thinking about making your customers’ experience more enjoyable on your product pages influences on-page SEO for eCommerce.